pkmn/ps/data/README.md

   `Generation#effects`).
 - a stats API including calculation logic is provided via `Generation#stats`.

+**`Generations` does not currently correct existence at the field level, you will need to ensure any references actually exist in the generation in question.
+This may change in a future implementation of the API.**

 ```ts
 import {Dex} from '@pkmn/dex';
 import {Generations} from '@pkmn/data';